adriandoonan/improv-toolbox/docs/outline.md

 Collaborators to the app should be able to add new word lists easily.

+### Jam groupaliser

+The jam groupaliser allows the user to run a jam set.
+Data is stored completely locally using indexedDB and never sent to the cloud.

+We expect around 50 people to attend a jam, so this would create two groups of 9 people and four of 8.
+If 42 people were to attend, we would have 6 groups of seven people.

+If a user has previous jams in their local storage, they will be presented with the list of jams and the option at the top to create a new jam.

+To start the user selects 'new jam'.
+The user can then start adding people to the jam.
+New Jammers can be: first-timers, old-timers, hosts, jammers New jammers can express a preference for the first half of a show Once all jammers have been added the user can select 'groupalise' The system will then try to create as even as possible groups of all jammers using the following algorithm.
+Ideally there are 5-6 groups and 8-10 people in each group as a maximum.
+For smaller or larger numbers these are not rules.
+Hosts should be distributed to try and get at least one host in each group.
+First timers should be distributed evenly.
+Old timers should be distributed evenly
+Jammers should be distributed evenly.
+In each case, the tool checks against a list of common known female names taken from firstnames.com and tries to keep a gender balance.
+In each case, jammers who have expressed a preference to be in the first half should be ideally in the first two groups.
+The app should prefer the groups at the start to be larger if there is an uneven distribution to cater for the case of a new jammer being added later.
+The user should be able to edit groups by swapping jammers between groups.
+The user can also select to reduce the number of jam teams, for example if six groups of 7 had been suggested by the app and the user selects to use only five groups, the groups are recalculated to have five groups, two of nine and three of eight.
+When the user is happy, they can save the jam list.
+The user should be able to see a summary of the created groups, eg. 6 groups of 8 people, 5 groups of 7 and 8 people.
+A new Jammer can be added after a jam has been set up using the new jammer modal.
+In this case the jammer will be assigned a group by the user when they are added.

 ## warmups

 A warmup is an activity that be done at the start of a practice, before a show, or at any time and has a name, short & long descriptions minimum number of participants, a focus and a step by step.